 To illustrate the utility guided optimisation discussed in the previous section, consider a data farming application.
 This class of applications consists of a set of jobs to be executed.
 These jobs can, for instance, be a set of simulations of some complex phenomenon where each simulation is executed on different system parameter settings to see which parameters that will produce a simulated system response most closely resemble the observations, and thereby reveal the best fitting system parameters for the situation at hand.
 The jobs are data parallel and so there are no dependencies among the jobs during execution.
 The jobs are executed on one or more workers, and there is a coordinating dispatcher or scheduler submitting jobs to ready workers and collects the results of the executions.
-Note that this execution pattern also matches many big data processing applications executed by frameworks like Spark and Hadoop.
-The pattern with one scheduler and many independent workers is also known as High Throughput Computing (HTC), for which the HTCondor is a generic scheduler.
+Note that this execution pattern also matches many big data processing applications executed by frameworks like Spark11 and Hadoop12.
+The pattern with one scheduler and many independent workers is also known as High Throughput Computing (HTC), for which the HTCondor13 is a generic scheduler.
 The pattern is similar to many High Performance Computing (HPC) applications; however, HTC tasks submitted to the workers have data dependencies and exchange data and results over the course of the computations.

 One will often have a deadline for completing all jobs in a data farming application since it may be necessary to know the system parameters before the system under investigation changes state, or to find timely a solution to a data mining problem.
 This is where the elasticity of Cloud computing comes in handy as one may reduce the completion time, known in scheduling as the makespan, by adding more workers.
 The minimal makespan can obviously be achieved by having one worker per job, with the makespan being the time it takes to compute the most time-consuming job.
-Running the application in this optimal way is also the costliest as more worker machines must be needed, and if the computational deadline is much longer than the longest computation time for any job, it will be beneficial to run several jobs https://spark.apache.org/ https://hadoop.apache.org/ https://research.cs.wisc.edu/htcondor/ sequentially on a smaller number of workers.
+Running the application in this optimal way is also the costliest as more worker machines must be needed, and if the computational deadline is much longer than the longest computation time for any job, it will be beneficial to run several jobs sequentially on a smaller number of workers.
 Consequently, the best utility for the owner of a data farming application is the compromise between performance and cost.
 These are two conflicting utility dimensions of the problem.
-The desired best utility will obviously be for the application deployment configuration that provides the least number of workers that is sufficient for the data farming experiment to reach its deadline.
+The